Sultanate of Bulungan: Discovery of oil

 Dutch rule over the Bulungan remained nominal in practice not until after the discovery of oil and natural rubber in eastern Kalimantan in the late 19th century.
 Since then, the Dutch government gave approval for the Dutch East Indies to intervene in the affairs of the states in the region in January 1900.

-In 1903, Dutch forces began a military expedition against the Apo Kayan tribe in the interior.
-In 1909, Bulungan fell under the open-ended provisions of the Korte Verklaring (short declaration), with its financial affairs being managed by the Dutch East Indies government through the landschapkassen (state treasuries), as well as selling its de facto power over the interior.
-Around the same year, the Sultan helped put down a Dayak rebellion led by Panembahan Raja Pendeta (Sapu) in the Tidung lands.
+In 1903, Dutch forces began a military expedition against the Apo Kayan people in the interior.
+In 1909, Bulungan fell under the open-ended provisions of the korte verklaring (short declaration), with its financial affairs being managed by the Dutch East Indies government through the landschapkassen (state treasuries), as well as selling its de facto power over the interior.
+Around the same year, the Sultan helped put down a Dayak rebellion led by Panembahan Raja Pendeta (Sapu) in the Tidung Lands.
 Tidung Lands were reintegrated into Bulungan and the Kingdom of Sembawang was abolished.

 In 1911, the Dutch government began to be posted into interior Apo Kayan region after an officer was permanently placed in Longnawan.
 However, the intervention remained superficial and the Apo Kayan under the leadership of Oema Tow maintained a high degree of autonomy.
 As a result, Dutch officers in the area were pressured to respect indigenous authority in the area.

 The area was allowed to be part of the sultanate so that the sultan will pay for the administration of the Apo Kayan region, while having no actual power himself.
-The government imposed measures to incite an anti-Muslim sentiment among the interior tribes as an effort to encourage the recent influx of Christian missionaries in the area.
+The government imposed measures to incite an anti-Muslim sentiment among the interior ethnic groups as an effort to encourage the recent influx of Christian missionaries in the area.

-On 17 February 1913, the Dutch and the British signed a border agreement, finalizing the boundary in North Borneo between the two jurisdictions, which was confirmed by a later treaty in 28 September 1915.
+On 17 February 1913, the Dutch and the British signed a border agreement, finalizing the boundary in North Borneo between the two jurisdictions, which was confirmed by a later treaty on 28 September 1915.
 In December 1914, with the Dutch increasing taxes regarding oil-related transactions, a rebellion led by the Datu Adil who was the self-proclaimed Raja of Tarakan and his brother Datu Djamalul erupted in Peningki and Salimbatu, urging the people to refuse paying taxes to the colonial government.
 They were arrested on the 21st and placed into the Tajung Selor Prison before being sent into exile at Samarinda the next year.

 The discovery of oil by the BPM (Bataafse Petroleum Maatschappij) in the islands of Bunyu and Tarakan gave great importance to Bulungan for the Dutch, who made Tarakan the chief town of the regency.
-In 1928, the Sultanate was granted Zelfbestuur ("self-administration") status, like many princely states of the Netherlands Indies.
+In 1928, the sultanate was granted zelfbestuur (self-administration) status, like many princely states of the Netherlands Indies.